Fans for Stables

 |

 Mention the word “stable” and most people will conjure up images of green pastures surrounding a serene barn where horses lean over their dutch doors, taking in the fresh air and peaceful surroundings.
 And while that’s certainly a lovely goal, the truth is, plenty of our horses will live much of their lives lives in more suburban, if not completely urban, environments.
 Does your horse live in a barn where turn-out time is limited, or non-existent?
 Or does your horse stay inside for health and safety reasons?
-If so, it’s important to take special measures to […]
+If […]

 Landscaping for your Stable